 - 2000-2003 versions:

 - 97 version:

-Regardless of the exact verbiage, the answer is NO. You are not interested in copying it to the local Excel add-in folder or library.
+Regardless of the exact verbiage, if you get prompted with this question, the answer is NO. You are not interested in copying it to the local Excel add-in folder or library.

-- Once returned to the add-ins manager, make sure the box beside "Myaddin.xla" is checked and say okay
+- Once returned to the add-ins manager, make sure the box beside "Myaddin.xlam" is checked and say okay

 Congratulations!
 You now have an add-in that is running off the read-only network installed version.